Atakunmosa West

 Atakunmosa West is a Local Government Area in Osun State, Nigeria.
 Its headquarters are in the town of Osu (or Oshu) in the north of the area at.
+Dare Ajumobi Raphael is the current chairman of the council.

 It has an area of 577 km^{2} and a population of 68,643 at the 2006 census.

 The postal code of the area is 233.

+Atakunmosa West Central Local Council Development Area (LCDA)

+Atakunmosa West Central Local Council Development Area (LCDA) was created out Atakunmosa West for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils. the current chairman of the LCDA is Olufemi Oyeleye.